DanielFillol/anticaptcha/README.md

 # AntiCaptcha Go Client Library

 Welcome to the AntiCaptcha Go Client Library!
-This library provides an easy-to-use interface to interact with the AntiCaptcha API, enabling you to solve image-based CAPTCHAs programmatically.
+This library provides an easy-to-use interface to interact with the AntiCaptcha API, enabling you to solve image-based CAPTCHAs and HCaptcha challenges programmatically.

 ## Features